-GPA, grading scale, and examination policies for international programs at Thai universities and colleges
+GPA, grading scale, and examination policies

 In Thailand, higher education institutions usually apply the U.S. American grading system.

 American universities employ a system of continual assessment and assign grades for each course taken.
 Almost everything you do for a class will influence your final grade.
 Examinations and tests, essays or written assignments, laboratory reports, laboratory or studio work, class attendance, and class participation may all be used to determine your final grade.
 This means it is essential to keep up with the reading and course work and to attend classes on a regular basis.

 The following grading scales, as an example, are used at the Institute of International Studies (IIS-RU), Ramkhamhaeng University, Bangkok.
 Grading scales are very similar across all international programs at Thai universities.
 If slight differences really make a difference to you, please ask the program you you would like to study.

 |51 - 57||D||1.0||Poor|

 |95 - 100||A||4.0||Excellent|

 |80 - 83||B||3.0||Good|